-IA is the third line of defence and it provides independent and objective assurance to the SBSA Board and senior management on the effectiveness of the first and second lines of defence.
+The third line of defence provides independent and objective assurance to the SBSA Board and senior management on the effectiveness of the first and second lines of defence.
+The responsibility lies within the IA function.

 All three levels report to the SBSA Board, either directly or through the RCMC and AC.